linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 11.10.2023 (announcement Linkspreed Franchise)
+- Which fictional pilot projects would you like to see us work on? 🔮 We're always looking for new ideas to push the boundaries of what's possible. 🤔

+### 11.10.2023 (announcement Linkspreed Franchise)
+- Founders wanted! 🚀 We're coming to universities to meet and support the next generation of entrepreneurs.
+What kind of support would you like to see? 🤔

+### 11.10.2023 (announcement Contribution)
+- Contribution is coming! 🤝 We're excited to announce that we're working on a free platform to offer helpful tools to young startups.
+What tools would you love to see on our platform? 🤔

+### 10.10.2023 (announcement)
+- Top secret: we're working on something new and exciting in the software world! 🤫

 ### 09.10.2023 (announcement Linkspreed Ads)
 - We're excited to announce that we're still working on our own internal ad network.
 Stay tuned for more updates, and let us know what kind of ads you'd like to see. 🤔